-Although summer in Midcoast Maine is assumed to be the best time of year to visit, many people know the shoulder season of fall is actually prime leaf-peeping and hiking season.
+Although summer in Midcoast Maine is assumed to be the best time of year to visit, many people know fall is actually prime leaf-peeping and hiking season.
 The days are still warm, crowds are fewer and the Midcoast’s forests are dazzling in the sunlight.

 (1.8 miles) moderate to steep